Siqueff Restaurant Merida Yucatan

 Don Jorge Siqueff was a creator and promoter of the gastronomy and bakery of Yucatan.
 He was an innovator and decided to open a bakery in Merida where he introduced the first mould machines for sliced bread to be used in the state.
 In 1956, the bakery was being built at the same time and across the street from the Monumento a la Patria on Paseo de Montejo.
 Both builders were in competition to see who would finish first!
 Although now this bakery no longer belongs to the Siqueffs, it was in the family for years and Panificadora Montejo continues to be an icon of baked goods in the city.

 In 1959, Siqueff decided to open another restaurant in Merida and on Calle 59 near 68.
 Siqueff Restaurant was the house and restaurant of the Siqueff family.
 Of course in town the restaurant became a Yucatecan family tradition: finally those who loved the Lebanese and Yucatecan dishes didn’t have to travel all the way to Motul.
 In 1970, Don Jorge Siqueff passed away.
-His son Jorge de Jesus Siqueff Alonzo together with his wife Doña Estelita del Socorro Villanueva Gonzalez de Siqueff continued his passion and legend.
+His son the late Jorge de Jesus Siqueff Alonzo together with his wife Doña Estelita del Socorro Villanueva Gonzalez de Siqueff continued his passion and legend.
 As the years went on the restaurant and bakery in Motul closed its doors for good; however, the tradition continued in Merida on Calle 59.
 In 2001 they moved to the current location on Calle 60 between 35 and 37.
 Today, Maria Jose Siqueff Villanueva, third generation Siqueff, continues serving and bringing Merida the familiar and loved flavors of her grandfather’s kitchen.

 Siqueff: “Made Famous by Its Customers”